In Memoriam

 Today everyone is here for the same reason.

-We loved Mike, he was a wonderful person and we enjoyed being around him as he held court!
+We loved Mike, he was a wonderful person and we enjoyed being around him as

 His roguish, Irish humour and ability to tell a good yarn was infectious.